Henry Wadsworth Longfellow: Early life and education

 Longfellow was born on February 27, 1807, to Stephen Longfellow and Zilpah (Wadsworth) Longfellow in Portland, Maine, then a district of Massachusetts.
-He grew up in what is now known as the Wadsworth-Longfellow House.
+Although he was born at the now-demolished 159–161 Fore Street, he grew up in what is now known as the Wadsworth-Longfellow House on Congress Street.
 His father was a lawyer, and his maternal grandfather was Peleg Wadsworth, a general in the American Revolutionary War and a Member of Congress.
 His mother was descended from Richard Warren, a passenger on the Mayflower.
 He was named after his mother's brother Henry Wadsworth, a Navy lieutenant who had died three years earlier at the Battle of Tripoli.
 He was the second of eight children.

 Longfellow was descended from English colonists who settled in New England in the early 1600s.
 They included Mayflower Pilgrims Richard Warren, William Brewster, and John and Priscilla Alden through their daughter Elizabeth Pabodie, the first child born in Plymouth Colony.

 Longfellow attended a dame school at the age of three and was enrolled by age six at the private Portland Academy.
 In his years there, he earned a reputation as being very studious and became fluent in Latin.
 His mother encouraged his enthusiasm for reading and learning, introducing him to Robinson Crusoe and Don Quixote.
-He published his first poem in the Portland Gazette on November 17, 1820, a patriotic and historical four-stanza poem called "The Battle of Lovell's Pond".
+He published his first poem at age 13 in the Portland Gazette on November 17, 1820, a patriotic and historical four-stanza poem called "The Battle of Lovell's Pond".
 He studied at the Portland Academy until age 14.
 He spent much of his summers as a child at his grandfather Peleg's farm in Hiram, Maine.